Become a Creator today!Start creating today - Share your story with the world!

 Speaker

 People were astonished at how much more money they started to make.
-Because when you write down a goal, this is it, write it in the present tense.
+Because when you write down a goal, this is it.
+Write it in the present tense.

 Speaker

-Present tense, personal, and write it down.
+present tense, personal, and write it down.
 And when you write it in the present tense, you program it, almost like sitting up to a computer and keying it in.
 You program it into your superconscious mind, which begins to work 24 hours a day to attract the goal into your life.

 Speaker

-And things will happen to you, I promise, that you never expect it.
-You'll meet people, you'll read something, ah you'll get a call from someone you went to school with who will introduce you to something.
+And things will happen to you, I promise, that you never expect You'll meet people, you'll read something, ah you'll get a call from someone you went to school with who will introduce you to something.

 Speaker